Entering Protected Mode

 Instead of just revealing you the structure that is used for each segment, I want you to pause and ponder about what each segment should include.

-Remember that some instructions assume segments, like mov, jmp etc. and we want segments for the kernel, users, date and code
+Remember that some instructions assume segments, like mov, jmp etc. and we want segments for the kernel, users, data and code

 When I asked myself this question, I came up with the following ideas: